nimblehq/ios-templates/.github/wiki/Github-Actions.md

 # Github Actions

-Use GitHub Actions template to start a new project with GitHub Actions as the CICD tool.
+Use the GitHub Actions template to start a new project with GitHub Actions as the CI/CD tool.

 Out of the box, the template contains the following workflows: